Review: Book 'Wild and Crazy Guys' stars '80s film funnymen

 One common challenge was surviving all that fame and fortune.
 Belushi, the "Animal House" and "Blues Brothers" star, couldn't handle the high of success, morphing from comedic wunderkind to cautionary tale when he died of a drug overdose at 33.
 Others who dabbled in drugs and alcohol managed to avoid his fate — the late John Candy's self-destruction was more about food and drink — but they still faced personal and professional stumbling blocks.

 Chase's were less a matter of too much too soon than finding the good material and avoiding the bad.
 The first star spawned by "Saturday Night Live," the mother ship of post-Watergate American comedy, Chase enjoyed comparisons to Cary Grant with his star turn in "Foul Play."
 Then came "Oh Heavenly Dog" and several other box-office canines.
-Fortunately, "Caddyshack" and "National Lampoon's Vacation" put Chase's best qualities front and center again and led to "Fletch" and "Spies Like Us."
+Fortunately, "Caddyshack" and "National Lampoon's Vacation" put Chase's best qualities front and center again.

 For all their wildness and craziness, being taken seriously for a change was a must.
 Murray and Martin may have tried a little too soon to suit their fans.
 Buffeted by the intense fandom that came with "Ghostbusters" and the personal disappointment generated by his critically rejected dramatic turn in "The Razor's Edge," Murray practically went into hiding for a few years to figure things out.